The following Information Law Q&A provides comprehensive and up to date legal information covering:

 Clause 10 of the 2010 Model Clauses provides that ‘The parties undertake not to vary or modify the Clauses.
 This does not preclude the parties from adding clauses on business related issues where required as long as they do not contradict the Clause.’

-As explained in Practice Note: International transfers of personal data under the GDPR—Standard contractual clauses (Model Clauses), it follows that any amendments must be of a quintessentially commercial nature or show an intention of how the rights within the Model Clauses will operate in practice.
+As explained in Practice Note: UK GDPR and EU GDPR—transfers of personal data internationally and to international organisations—Article 46 tools, it follows that any amendments must be of a quintessentially commercial nature or show an intention of how the rights within the Model Clauses will operate in practice.
 Any amendments must not affect either the rights of a data subject or the protection of the data in question.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.